leelivezey/mynewt_calliope/README.md

 * apps/bleadc which uses adc to read an analog value and publish it as bluetooth characteristic
 * apps/ble_uart provide simple command shell via bluetooth
 * apps/ibeacon configurable ibeacon and eddystone beacon
-* apps/blecent make a MI band vibrate
+* apps/blemib make a MI band vibrate
+* apps/bleadc example of adc as gatt service
+* apps/stresstest  kind of lie detector
 * apps/ancs -- WIP - not yet working

 ### There are also the targets for these apps and for a bootloader